 So how do you rectify this?
 It varies so much the exact solution can't be put here in this document for all the different models.
 So...

 Look at the LaptopTestingTeam page on the team wiki to see if your laptop is listed with any information.

 - Do a google search using terms such as manufacture, model, linux, wireless, enable, button, radio....etc.
 When searching and finding similar pages that don't help, use words that are used in those pages to help you search.

-Go to the ubuntu forums and ask, maybe someone else has the same laptop and knows the work around.
+Go to the ubuntu forums or ask ubuntu and ask, maybe someone else has the same laptop and knows the work around.

 - Some laptops have a controller chip on the motherboard that is only accessible through a different OS.
 If you have turned off your wireless adapter in a different operating system, you may have to boot back into that OS and enable the card before it is accessible to Linux.